Take your taste buds on a culinary journey with this sausage rougaille (rougail saucisse) recipe!!

 sausage rougaille saucisse ingredients

 This is a summary of the ingredients you will need to make sausage rougaille, as well as possible substitutions, if any.
-You will find the detailed measurements, step-by-step instructions, as well as the serving suggestions in the recipe card below.
+You will find the detailed measurements, as well as the step-by-step instructions in the recipe card below.

-- sausages - Creole sausages (fresh or smoked), make the best sausage rougail, but feel free to use whichever good-quality sausages you have.
+- sausages - Creole sausages (fresh or smoked), make the best sausage rougail, but feel free to use whichever good-quality sausages you have (I address this point in the frequently asked segment below).

 - cooking oil